info@texmg.com

 How Storage Virtualization Works?

-Storage virtualization abstracts physical storage resources into a virtualized layer, decoupling them from the underlying hardware.
-This layer enables centralized management and optimization of storage resources across heterogeneous storage devices, presenting them as a single pool of storage for users or applications.
+Storage virtualization abstracts physical storage resources into a virtualized layer, separating them from the hardware beneath.
+This layer allows centralized control, simplifying storage management across different devices.

 7 Uses of Storage Virtualization